2022 Italian general election: Politics

 The Democratic Party (PD), the head of the centre-left coalition, conceded defeat shortly after the exit polls.
 Meloni said the centre-right coalition has a clear mandate and that Italians had sent "a clear message", while Matteo Salvini stated: "It's a good day for Italy because it has five years of stability ahead of it."
-Prime ministers from various countries, including Viktor Orbán (Hungary), Mateusz Morawiecki (Poland), Petr Fiala (Czech Republic), and Liz Truss (United Kingdom) congratulated Meloni, as did far-right politicians Marine Le Pen and Eric Zemmour in France.
+Prime ministers from various countries, including Viktor Orbán (Hungary), Mateusz Morawiecki (Poland), Petr Fiala (Czech Republic), and Liz Truss (United Kingdom) congratulated Meloni, as did far-right politicians Marine Le Pen and Éric Zemmour in France.
 Other European radical right parties and leaders, such as Alternative for Germany and Vox in Spain, also celebrated the right-wing victory.
 Spain's foreign minister José Manuel Albares said that "populisms always acquire importance and always end in the same way: in catastrophe."
 Brazil's president Jair Bolsonaro, whose son Eduardo signed the anti-leftist Madrid Charter with Meloni, also celebrated her victory, saying he and Meloni chose a similar slogan.

 Enrico Letta, the PD's secretary, stated "the trend that emerged two weeks ago in Sweden was confirmed in Italy", described it as a "sad day for Italy, for Europe", and called for a reflection within the party.
 Letta added that his party would provide a "strong and intransigent opposition", and announced he would not stand for the 2023 PD leadership election.
 Debora Serracchiani, a senior PD lawmaker, said that it was "a sad evening for the country", adding: "[The right] has the majority in parliament, but not in the country."
 Giuseppe Conte, leader of the M5S, said he would lead an "uncompromising opposition" and commented: "We will be the outpost for the progressive agenda against inequalities, to protect families and businesses in difficulty, to defend the rights and values of our Constitution."